appbaseio/reactivesearch/content/docs/reactivesearch/vue/search/DataSearch.md

     >
     > Popular Suggestions only work when `enableAppbase` prop is `true`.

+-   **enablePredictiveSuggestions** `bool` [optional] Defaults to `false`.
+When set to `true`, it predicts the next relevant words from a field's value based on the search query typed by the user.
+When set to `false` (default), the entire field's value would be displayed.
+This may not be desirable for long-form fields (where average words per field value is greater than 4 and may not fit in a single line).

 -   **aggregationField** `String` [optional]
     One of the most important use-cases this enables is showing `DISTINCT` results (useful when you are dealing with sessions, events and logs type data).
 It utilizes `composite aggregations` which are newly introduced in ES v6 and offer vast performance benefits over a traditional terms aggregation.
     You can read more about it over [here](https://www.elastic.co/guide/en/elasticsearch/reference/current/search-aggregations-bucket-composite-aggregation.html).
 You can access `aggregationData` using `render` slot as shown: